top of page

 What is Grandomastery?

-Grandomastery is an Integrative Thinking Training Platform designed for educators whose students enjoy non-traditional learning through creating, competing, discussing and sharing opinions.
+Grandomastery is an Integrative Thinking Training Platform designed for all curious minds enjoy non-traditional learning through creating, competing, discussing and sharing opinions.
 It is also for those with advanced English language skills who want to get more practice with novel and thought-provoking topics.
-Besides being a tool for English learners and ESL teachers, Grandomastery would also be suitable for comedians - aspiring and accomplished, commentators, improvisation trainers and many others.
+Besides being a tool for English learners and ESL/ESOL teachers, Grandomastery would also be suitable for creators, comedians, writers, artists - aspiring and accomplished, improvisation trainers and many others.

 In contrast with the majority of intellectual quizzes, in which only correct and rational answers matter, we value daring creativity and individual opinions – no matter how contradictory.
 We relish your real-life experiences and original findings.
 We are committed to recording our participators’ bright solutions and interesting insights, to ensure that their creativity and commitment is acknowledged.